massimiliano-mantione/fftt/implementation.md

 The build is described by a declarative yaml file that defines the graph (DAG) of build steps.
 A yaml file has been picked instead of a plain javascript file because it is less expressive (it is not "turing complete" like javascript), but we think that the full expressiveness of javascript is not needed and would make the file less amenable to analysis.

-Every build step is a "task", and must have a name unique in the whole build.
+Every build step is a "task", and must have a name (`id`) unique in the whole build graph.
-Each task can (optionally) have other tasks as input.
+Each task can have other tasks as input.
-If it does not have any input it is considered an input (source) node in the graph.
+Nodes that do not have any input it are input (`source`) nodes in the graph.
 Input nodes can take as input a directory from the source host (specified as a path relative to the build file) and a glob set that specifies which files are relevant for the build.
-In any case the result of an input step is an immutable file tree checked into the artifact repository.
+In any case the result of an input node is an immutable file tree checked into the artifact repository.

 The build file is an array of source and task nodes, where ordering is significant because a node can only have as input an already defined node.
 This is not a limiting constraint because the build graph must be acyclic anyway, and it makes the enforcement of this property simpler (and more explicit).